 Reasons for Sifting

 Cake flour is already silky smooth, so you might wonder why it would need additional sifting.
 All types of flour -- and especially cake flour -- can settle and become compacted.
 Cake flour also can contain lumps, especially if you live in a humid climate.
-Sifting helps aerate the cake flour so it blends easily with other ingredients and has a light texture.
-Sifting also removes lumps and any impurities.
+Beyond removing lumps or impurities, sifting helps aerate the cake flour.
+It will ensure you're adding the proper amount of flour to the recipe so it blends easily with other ingredients and has a light final texture.

 Tools of the Trade